ffxwrld/testownik/README.md

 Testownik is a desktop application designed for learning and testing through custom question banks.
 It focuses on efficiency and memory retention by enforcing repeated correct answers for questions you get wrong.
 You can download it on [Releases page](https://github.com/ffxwrld/testownik/releases).

+(If you want to work with the project on Windows you need to work on "winbranch" branch)

 ## Features

 - Custom Question Banks: Load tests via .zip files containing question images and a .json file with answers.